How to build a professional development plan: Examples and instructions

 • How much value did they bring to the organisation during this period?

 You can quickly see where an employee is pulling ahead and where they might need to focus more on trying to improve.
-It can also lead to a discussion on what they need to achieve in order to get to the next level.
+It can also lead to a discussion on what they need to achieve to get to the next level.

 • Long-term goals.
 These are objectives your employee would like to achieve over the next several years.